 I did not like THIS ONE.
 It made me very anxious. and was annoying to watch.
 I believe it was mostly the sound doing this.

-was good in parts, but in the screaming areas, they could have done more with the words. changing the size, or type face, etc.
+THIS ONE was good in parts, but in the screaming areas, they could have done more with the words. changing the size, or type face, etc.

 Journal 8

 I read 13 Ways of Looking at a Typeface.
 The part I thought was really funny was that he talked about how used 37 different fonts on 6 pages and his wifes comment was "You've become a real slut, haven't you?"
 This made me laugh because I could never imagine someone going this over the top on 16 pages.
 I can't even begin to imagine how horrible this must have looked.
-After his short story, Michael Bierut, talks about how he narrows down fonts and what works well for him as well as thinking about why you are using a font and having a reason.
-A couple of the ones that stood out to me were:
+Cheltenham, not only because it worked well, but because it was designed by an architect.
+This not only made him seem intelligent, but also fit for his work, and gave him a link from design to the architects he was working for.

 Because it's boring: you need to make sure your type is not always dominant, especially when selling an idea and not a type.